ryanwentzel/ryanlwentzel.com/collections/_liturgies/daily-prayer-for-anxious-souls.md

 ## The Apostles' Creed
 I believe in God, the Father almighty,
-&emsp;creator of heaven and earth.
+creator of heaven and earth.

 I believe in Jesus Christ, his only Son, our Lord.
-&emsp;He was conceived by the Holy Spirit
+He was conceived by the Holy Spirit
-&emsp;and born of the Virgin Mary.
+and born of the Virgin Mary.
-&emsp;He suffered under Pontius Pilate,
+He suffered under Pontius Pilate,
-&emsp;was crucified, died, and was buried.
+was crucified, died, and was buried.
-&emsp;He descended to the dead.
+He descended to the dead.
-&emsp;On the third day he rose again.
+On the third day he rose again.
-&emsp;He ascended into heaven,
+He ascended into heaven,
-&emsp;and is seated at the right hand of the Father.
+and is seated at the right hand of the Father.
-&emsp;He will come again to judge the living and the dead.
+He will come again to judge the living and the dead.

 I believe in the Holy Spirit,
-&emsp;the holy catholic Church,
+the holy catholic Church,
-&emsp;the communion of saints,
+the communion of saints,
-&emsp;the forgiveness of sins,
+the forgiveness of sins,
-&emsp;the resurrection of the body,
+the resurrection of the body,
-&emsp;and the life everlasting.
+and the life everlasting.
 Amen.
 **— Book of Common Prayer (2019)**

 ## The Lord's Prayer